 Find out what frontotemporal dementia is, what the symptoms are, how it's treated, and what the outlook is.

 Read about frostbite, how it's caused and how to prevent it.
 Also find out what to do if you have frostbite and when to seek medical assistance.

 Frozen shoulder means your shoulder is painful and stiff for months, sometimes years.
-It can be treated with shoulder exercises and painkillers.
+Find out about the main symptoms, treatments and causes.